QuChunhe/study/Maths.md

 A sample is any subset of measurements selected from the population.

 The patterns and trends discovered in the analysis of the data are defined as data mining models.

+Data collection processes include surveys, experiments, and the examination of existing data from business records, censuses, government records, and previous studies.
+The theory of sample surveys and the theory of experimental designs provide excellent methodology for data collection.